Peter Banfield: Coaching career

 As a coach, Banfield steered ACT club Ainslie to three successive premierships from 1994 to 1996.
 This earned him the job of St Kilda's assistant coach, firstly to Stan Alves and then to Tim Watson.
 He crossed to Melbourne in 2001 for a two-year stint as Neale Daniher's assistant.
 The 2003 and 2004 season were spent as coach of the Bendigo Bombers and he then was put in charge of the Casey Scorpions before resigning in 2007.
-In 2008 Banfeild took up the role as Head Coach at Old Scotch Football Club in the VAFA until 2011.
+In 2008 Banfield took up the role as Head Coach at Old Scotch Football Club in the VAFA until 2011.
 In 2012, Peter Banfeild was announced as the Senior Coach of Blackburn Football Club, Blackburn finish 2nd in 2011 looking very promising in season 2012 until it became public that they had lost 38 players from their list making survival in Division 1 key for Banfeild in 2012.
 2013 Banfeild took them the finals in which they bowed out in an Elimination final at the hands of Balwyn FC.
 Banfield continued coaching Blackburn until the end of 2015.
 Banfeild then was Senior Coach at the North Ringwood Football Club, The club where he played his junior football.

 He currently is The Seniors Men's Coach of Mazenod Old Collegians Football Club For Season 2021/2022.